-Long-term and short-term capital gains in Utah are subject to the regular personal income tax rate of 5%.
-In addition to the U.S. capital gains tax rate of 15%, that can lead to a total capital gains tax rate of 20%.
+Long-term and short-term capital gains in Utah are subject to the regular personal income tax rate of 4.95%.
+In addition to the U.S. capital gains tax rate of 15%, that can lead to a total long-term capital gains tax rate of 19.95% (and higher for short-term capital gains, which the federal government taxes as ordinary income).
 The Capital Gains Tax Credit in Utah allows taxpayers to claim a credit on 5% of any capital gain, as long as 70% of the proceeds of that gain were used to purchase stock in a Utah small business corporation within 12 months.

 Utah Sales Tax